mikezs/AoC-2021/README.md

 First part was an array look-ahead problem, so just did a loop making sure I didn't go out of bounds and keeping a seperate variable for what I was looking at.
 Second part needed a window calculating, so made and tested a function for that.
 I really struggled with the indexes of the array bounds checking, so it took me 10 mins to write a function that should have taken 2.
 Thank goodness for tests otherwise that could have been an hour.
 I'm rusty from last year.

+Edit: I went back and added the swift-algorithms package and made a funciton to compute the answer, part 1 just used it with the array, and part 2 with the windows calculated using the Algorithms library.